jacksonkernion/jacksonkernion.github.io/research.md

 {: .little-links }
 Draft available on request

+{: .item-title}
+The Case for Austere Conceptual Functionalism

+{: .item-description }
+After setting up a framework for articulating different kinds of a priori entailment relations, I show how the familiar difficulties of 'broad' conceptual functionalism don't carry over to 'austere' version, which is independently attractive.

+{: .little-links }
+Draft available on request

 # Dissertation

 How does our concept of conscious experience constrain attempts to understand the mind’s place in nature?
 Many think there’s an in-principle difficulty in moving between the first-personal concept of experience and the sorts of third-personal concepts that feature in scientific theorizing: we can’t read off any facts about objective functional structure from facts about subjective experience, and vice versa.
-But this has some under-appreciated costs: it undermines our justification for everyday judgments about experience, and it renders the metaphysics of mind unintelligible—or so I argue.
+But this has some under-appreciated costs: it undermines our justification for everyday judgments about experience, and it renders the metaphysics of mind unintelligible.

 By reflecting on cases of functionally isolated experiences (which I take to be incoherent), we can see that our notion of experience must be a functional notion of some kind or other.
 Conceiving of a phenomenal mind already involves the conception of a certain kind of underlying functional structure in which various experiences are embedded and through which they bear relations to one another.
 And seeing this allows us to better understand why brains are the sorts of things that can be the seats of experience while jars of mayonnaise--which don’t have the right functional organization--can't be.